-The sales & trading division (S&T) of an investment bank helps mutual funds, hedge funds, pension funds, etc. facilitate equities transactions (buy/sell).
+The sales & trading division (S&T) of an investment bank helps mutual funds, hedge funds, pension funds, etc., facilitate equities transactions (buy/sell).
 A career in sales & trading can be extremely strenuous with a very fast paced environment.
 The competition for positions is intense, compensation can be very high, and the work can be extremely stressful.

 The personality of someone suited to work in the sales and trading division of an investment bank has the following character traits:

-- Highly ambitious/driven to succeed
+Highly ambitious/driven to succeed

-- Polished and presentable
+Polished and presentable

-- Can dissect large amounts of information quickly and relay it efficiently to clients
+Can dissect large amounts of information quickly and relay it efficiently to clients

-- Passionate about markets
+Passionate about markets

-The typical entry level on a S&T desk is an Associate type role.
+The typical entry level on an S&T desk is an Associate type role.
 Candidates can then move on to Director/Vice President, Executive Director, Managing Director and Head positions (firms vary in their actual titles).

-Traders on the brokerage side at banks/dealers (the sell side) may a) stay the firm for years and years or b) go on to work on the client side (the buy side).
+Traders on the brokerage side at banks/dealers (the sell side) may a) stay with the firm for years and years or b) go on to work on the client side (the buy side).
 However, many traders on the buy side may not have come from the sell side at all – some may have been on the client side for their entire careers, moving up into increasingly more important roles.

-Vice President/Director: $150,000 to $250,000+ (base salary plus bonus)
+Analyst: $100,000 to $150,000 (base salary plus bonus) Vice President/Director: $150,000 to $250,000+ (base salary plus bonus)